Primatology and Conservation at Oxford Brookes University: History

 Oxford Brookes University began as the Oxford School of Art in 1865; as early as 1975, primatology and primate evolution was taught as part of the anthropology programme which was also available to biology and psychology students.
 Research in these early days had a strong focus on ecology and behaviour in particular of nocturnal primates.
 In 2000, the MSc in Primate Conservation was established, allowing students from all over the world to focus on the conservation of primates.
 In 2008, Oxford Brookes University was the recipient of the Queen's Anniversary Prize for Higher and Further Education specifically for its postgraduate degrees and training for the conservation of primates in their global habitats.

 Areas of research

-Over 60% of the non-human primates are threatened with extinction and 75% have declining populations.
 Taking a holistic view, research on primates and conservation at Oxford Brookes University centres on the primates themselves, the human that live side by side with primates, globalisation and its effect on primates, and newly emerging trends that have the potential to impede on the conservation of primates and their habitat.
 Research takes place both in area where primates occur naturally (Central and South America, Africa and Madagascar, Asia, Europe) as well as in captive settings.